-17. Table 17 - Transportation Disadvantaged Priorities - Federal Transit Administration Section 5316 Job Access and Reverse Commute Program- recommendations developed by the Alachua County Transportation Disadvantaged Coordinating Board for Section 5316 grant funds are forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory
+17. Table 17 - Transportation Disadvantaged Priorities - Federal Transit Administration Section 5316 Job Access and Reverse Commute Program- recommendations developed by the Alachua County Transportation Disadvantaged Coordinating Board for Section 5316 grant funds are forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.